sowmyadsl/Automatic-Plant-Monitoring-Station/README.md

 ## Sustainable Futures

- - Problem: Although growing your own plants provides many benefits for a sustainable future, urban dwellers often have little exposure to gardening, so they may not know how to care for plants.
+**Problem** : Although growing your own plants provides many benefits for a sustainable future, urban dwellers often have little exposure to gardening, so they may not know how to care for plants.

- - benefits of growing plants:
+**Benefits of growing plants:**

    - Improved air quality
    - Some plants (spider plants) minimize allergens
    - Supplemental food source